fbpx

 Psoas muscle medical vector illustration diagram

-The primary hip flexors are called the psoas major and the iliacus muscle.
+The primary hip flexor muscles are called the psoas major and the iliacus muscle.
 They are muscles located at the front of the hip joint.
 These muscles help us bend our knees, stand upright, walk, run, jump, squat, etc. If these muscles become weak or injured, they can cause pain and discomfort during everyday activities.

-If you want to get stronger, faster, or more flexible, then you have to warm up before doing any exercise.
+If you want to get stronger, faster, or more flexible, then you have to warm up before doing any movement.
 This means warming up with some light stretching and mobility exercises first.
 It also means warming up your muscles by gently moving them through their range of motion.
 This helps prevent injury and increases performance by increasing blood flow to your muscles.

 Kneeling Hip Flexor Stretch